In-Car Vaccinations for Eligible Individuals with Disabilities 2/4/2021 - 10:24 AM

 COVID-19 Vaccination Distribution COVID-19 Vaccine Resources

-Currently, individuals that fall into Phase 1A, including seniors 65 or older, can register for an appointment at www.othena.com.
+Currently, individuals that fall into Phase 1A (all tiers) and Phase 1B (Tier 1), including seniors 65 or older, can register for an appointment at www.othena.com.
 Appointments are required.
 Individuals without appointments are urged not to come to the Point of Distribution (POD) vaccination sites without an appointment.

 California has a blueprint for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
 Every county is assigned to a tier based on its test positivity and adjusted case rate.
 To find the status of activities in Orange County, visit covid19.ca.gov/safer-economy.